HolyBlackCat/cpp-tutorials/language/02_basics/10_loops.md

 for (x = 0; x < 10; x++)
     std::cout << x << "\n";
 ```
-This is used if you need to use the variable again after the loop (otherwise it's destroyed when the loop finishes).
+This is used if you need to use the variable again after the loop (which otherwise would be destroyed when the loop finishes).

 Notice that we're omitting the braces here.